davidbrowaeys/DXB/README.md

 ```

 ### Clean your permission sets
 In regards to permission set, if you want to remove access of a specific objetcs, fields, ... you simply need to remove the whole tags from the permissiom, you do not need to set the access to false.
 In many organisation, I see people doing prod sync, which increase the size of the perm set metadata files, because salesforce api will fetch everything that is included in the ```mdapi:retrieve```.
-This those seemns to be the case for profiles though.
+This doesn't seem to be the case for profiles though, you must explicitly mark something as false.

 The idea of this command is to delete those unnecessary false access from files and keep your permission set clean.
 ```shell